antonysama/Abstractive_Summarization/README.md

 **Set Up:**

-- On colab-google drive, I have already cloned the repo 'nlpyang/PreSumm' for use.
-I have imported all the  pyrouge.
-And, downloaded the (CNN/DM) pre-preprocessed files onto 'bert_data.'
-I downloaded  pretrained  model onto 'models'.
-For reference, I placed the .ipynb files in master above.
+- Use the username and password to aaccss the colab-google drive 'nlpyang/PreSumm' .
+The pre-preprocessed data files will be on 'bert_data' folder.
+And the pretrained  moel in 'models'.
+The stanford-nlp is in the 'stanford' folder.

-- I downloaded the stanford-core nlp onto the 'stanford' folder.
-So, each time you run do the following:
+- Install the requirements and pyrouge using the .ipynb files.
+Connect to stanford-nlp using:

     %%bash